JalenToCoolForYOU/Friday-Night-Funkin-Mania-Engine/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - Mania Engine
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.
+Engine originall used on a sonic mod that got canceled intended to be a Engine For Sonic Mods Also aiming to be an easier alternative to newbie Moders.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

 open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

-after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine!*
+after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Mania Engine!*

 ## Customization: